bensu/scar/README.md

 ## Rationale

-I've happily used [environ](http://github.com/weavejester/environ) for years and it provides a nice API to deal with config variables.
-It is based on the [Twelve-Factor App's](https://12factor.net/config) for config variables and it boils down to "use environment variables".
+[environ](http://github.com/weavejester/environ) provides a nice API to deal with config variables.
+It is based on the [Twelve-Factor App's](https://12factor.net/config) which recommends using environment variables to configure your app in different deployment environments.
 I will distinguish between "configs" (the variables we are using in the code, regardless of their source) and "envars" (Unix environment variables).
-You read configs from envars or from other sources, like a file or a config map in `project.clj` Lately I've hit some problems that don't fit with environ's decisions and this fork addresses those.
-Scar is different from environ in the following ways:
+Your app reads configs from envars or from other sources, like a file or a config map in `project.clj` Lately I've hit some problems that don't fit with environ's decisions and this fork addresses those. scar is different from environ in the following ways:

 1. Config checked into git
 2. Spec checking